rebcabin/cljs-start/README.md

 # Starting with ClojureScript

+## Running Presentation

+Install [showoff](https://github.com/puppetlabs/showoff) with this command `bundle install`

+After showoff has been install run `showoff serve`

+and then navigate to `localhost:9090`

 ## Optional third party tools

 `rlwrap`, a tool that makes command line repls more usable, called with `rlwrap <repl command>`